Salon Business Plan Template: How-To Guide + Example

 Competitive Advantage

-[Company Name] enjoys several advantages over its competitors.
+[Salon Name] enjoys several advantages over its competitors.
 These advantages include:

-• Location: [Company Name]’s location is near the center of town, giving us access to commuters going to and leaving the train station, local office workers, and passersby shopping in the city.
+• Location: [Salon Name]’s location is near the center of town, giving us access to commuters going to and leaving the train station, local office workers, and passersby shopping in the city.
 We also offer adequate parking making it easy for customers to patronize us.

-• Management: Our management team has years of business and marketing experience that allows us to market to and serve customers in a much more sophisticated manner than our competitors.
+• Management: Our team has years of business and marketing experience that allows us to market to and serve customers in a much more sophisticated manner than our competitors.

 VI.
 Marketing Plan

-The [Company Name] Brand
+The [Salon Name] Brand

-The [Company Name] brand will focus on the Company’s unique value proposition:
+The [Salon Name] brand will focus on the salon’s unique value proposition:

 • Convenient location